realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 ### Delimiters

 Here are some general guidelines for selecting the best delimiters for your prompt.
 Please refer to the Long Context section for special considerations for that context type.

+- Markdown: We recommend starting here, and using markdown titles for major sections and subsections (including deeper hierarchy, to H4+).
+Use inline backticks or backtick blocks to precisely wrap code, and standard numbered or bulleted lists as needed.